bfetler/project_management/README.md

 <img src="https://github.com/bfetler/project_management/blob/master/images/iron-triangle1.png" alt="iron triangle" />

 Examples of trade offs:
-+ *If schedule is cut:* Cut the scope and do less work in less time, or add resources and do the same amount of work.
++ *If schedule is cut:*
+    + Cut the scope and do less work in fewer iterations.
+    + Add resources and do the same amount of work in fewer iterations.
-+ *If resources are cut:* Increase the schedule and add time to get the same amount of work done.
++ *If resources are cut:* Increase the schedule and add time (more iterations) to get the same amount of work done.
 + *If time estimates are too short:*
-    + Increase the schedule (let the schedule slip).
+    + Increase the schedule and add more iterations (let schedule slip).
-    + Cut the scope, pushing some features to the next phase.
+    + Cut the scope, pushing some features to the next phase (keep on schedule).

-At the start of a project, you may set milestones, or major changes in scope, to help determine phases.
+At the start of a project, you may set milestones, or major changes in scope, to help determine phases and the number of iterations.

-#### 6. Work Breakdown Structure
+#### 6. Work Items
-Define what the team will do in each phase.
+Define what the team will do in each phase or iteration.
 + Brainstorm ideas (usually at start of phase).
 + Define user stories, what customers want.
-May be broken into individual interactions:
+May be divided into individual interactions:
     + Customer A
     + looking for item B
     + visits web page W
     + has possible choices C1, C2, C3
     + has possible outcomes O1, O2, O3
     + assign initial priority to user story (high, low, 1-5)
 + Break into doable pieces, work items.
-Level of detail depends what you need.
+Level of detail depends what you need and experience of the team.
 + Define dependencies.  *Example:*
     + Item A must be done before Items B and C.
     + Items B and C may be done in any order, and do not depend on each other.
 + Rearrange work items, schedules.
 + Prioritize items and user stories.
 Some items are required, have fixed schedule and dependencies, others are flexible.
 + Get time estimates for each item.
-    + Estimates based on past history or metrics.
+    + Estimates are based on past history or metrics.
     + Don't forget time for writing and testing software, writing documentation.
     + Are time estimates accurate?
 What is the error range?